 Then I decided to go ahead and attach a 1" oak dowel to use as a handle.
 I did test a sliding handle, but it seemed a bit annoying to use, so for now, I just kept things simple and fixed the handle in place with a screw.

 After installing the shaft (without glue for now) it was time for some tests.
 Unfortunately, the weight of the chop combined with the play in the vise screw caused the shaft to bind sometimes in the bearing.

 The solution was to simply use a piece of wood as a guide to help keep the shaft perpendicular to the leg face.
 To do this, I removed the shelf and since I'd already glued the inner stretcher in place, I drilled a couple of holes through it and then attached the guide with screws to the outer stretcher.

 Although this made the motion of the vise very smooth, there was still a little racking when clamping work-pieces down hard in the vise.
 A 30mm bearing and shaft probably would have eliminated most of it (or possibly a second bearing on the rear of the leg), but with the 20mm ones I used I decided to try Jay Bates's solution which was to use a wedge along the bottom of the chop.

-I found another scrap piece of wood and cut it to 16" long by 6" wide to match the roughly 4" wide by 1.5" deep cut that I would be making in the vise chop.
+I surfaced another scrap piece of wood and cut it to 16" long by 6" wide to match the roughly 4" wide by 1.5" deep cut that I would be making in the vise chop.
 I then used some double-sided tape to secure it to a piece of MDF to act as a tapering jig at the table saw.